Schwarf/simple_ray_tracing/README.md

 ### ToDo
 - The unit tests for cubic equation lack accuracy (even in double precision).
   This might be a bug.
 The behaviour is reproducible for epsilon > 1.e-4 (quite large).
+- The 'transparency' value for refraction (see mirror sphere) remains unclear.
+Even the name is just a guess.